5 Privacy Trees for Backyard I have & I Give Thumbs Up To!

 We have the yard of my dreams.
 It’s what made me instantly want to buy our home.
-Every year I make small changes as budget allows to make it dreamier but as a tree lover (and hugger) it’s beyond my wildest dreams to have a yard like this!
+Every year I make small changes as budget allows, check out how I use fake flowers outside, to make it dreamier but as a tree lover (and hugger) it’s beyond my wildest dreams to have a yard like this!

 Let’s start at the front of our yard, and my favorite trees – arborvitae.

 The reason I love arborvitae trees is because they add a dynamic look of multiple trees in various shapes and sizes.
 They are visually gorgeous.
 Beyond that they allow virtually no space through them so make excellent trees to plant in an area you want total privacy.
 While I think it would be overkill to do an entire yard in these, they are gorgeous.

 I think of arborvitae as ornamental, designer trees that give your landscape interest and high design.
 I don’t think they should be overused because too much of a good thing can be, well, too much.
 But used here and there they are a stunner of a species and arborvitae definitely give you solid privacy!

 arborvitae tree in front of house

 In this photo you’ll see arborvitae to the left, dwarf gardenia in front (not quite in bloom in this photo)

 The dwarf gardenia makes for great ground cover.
 They smell great, spread nicely and are evergreen year round.